csye-6225-fall-2024/tf-aws-infra/README.md

 ## Terraform/Networking Setup
 1. Install Terraform on your machine.
 2. Clone the repository.
+3. Skip step 4 if you want to set up infrastructure with default values.
-3. Create a ```.tfvars``` file in the repository for giving the actual variable values during execution and configure with the following variables -
+4. Create a ```.tfvars``` file in the repository for giving user defined variable values during execution and configure with the following variables -
     ```
     region                              = "us-east-1"
+    vpc_name                            = "tf-aws-infra"
     vpc_cidr_block                      = "10.0.0.0/16"
     public_subnet_1_cidr                = "10.0.1.0/24"
     public_subnet_2_cidr                = "10.0.2.0/24"